-Clayton Valley Presbyterian Church (CVPC) is almost sixty-two years old having received its charter on June 16, 1957 from The Presbytery of San Francisco.
+Clayton Valley Presbyterian Church (CVPC) is sixty-five years old having received its charter on June 16, 1957 from The Presbytery of San Francisco.
 It all began in the summer of 1956 when a steering committee of local individuals held a series of meetings in the home of Mr. and Mrs. Don Medcalf where they prepared plans for the proposed church.
 The first meetings were held under the leadership of Mr Howard Robie from the Presbytery.
 The Rev. John Kinsey was called to head the new work in July 1956 by the Board of National Missions.
 In October 1956, the San Francisco Presbytery approved the plans.

 The following December, a six acre site that included a house and swimming pool was purchased.
 It was, and is, located at 1578 Kirker Pass Road.
 With the help of a group of members, Rev. Kinsey supervised the remodeling of the garage to serve as a temporary chapel until a sanctuary could be constructed.